lengfei5/Project_neuronal_miRNAs/README.md

     - Conclusion: the combat batch correction works quite well and the log ratio (treated/untreated) does not solve the problem for rab-3 sample

   - [ ] Improve the piRNA normalization by using individual piRNA read count
+    - To count the reads for miRNA (and piRNAs), there are just one R function to do it in Thomas' pipleline.
+      - functions.miRNASummarize.R (most comprehensive counting, considering different 5' or isoforms, count only the most abundance 5' or isoform and ignore others )
+      - functions.miRNASummarize.no.fixation.R (pool different 5' or isoforms)
+      - total different R function in nextflow pipeline (suppose to give same results as functions.miRNASummarize.no.fixation.R)

   - [ ] Integrate the sample qualities into the linear model

   - [ ] Optimize the fitting and parameter to have final results